voluzi/cosmopilot/docs/02-usage/15-vertical-pod-autoscaling.md

 - VPA requires a Vertical Pod Autoscaler controller running in the cluster.
 - If `enabled` is set to `false`, pods keep their configured CPU and memory requests without vertical autoscaling.
+- VPA is automatically disabled for a `ChainNode` has the `StateSyncing` status to prevent it from restarting.
+Once state synchronization is complete, VPA is re-enabled.